 Only fish caught in accordance with IGFA International Angling Rules, and within the intent of these rules, will be considered for world records.
 Following are the rules for freshwater and saltwater fishing and a separate set of rules for All-Tackle Length and fly fishing.
-Fish caught in violation of laws or regulations governing the species or waters are not eligible for an IGFA World Record.
+Fish caught in violation of laws or regulations governing the recreational catch or harvest of species or waters are not eligible for an IGFA World Record.